 Fiber can positively affect cholesterol levels and other vital health markers.
 (18)

 Research suggests that eating more fiber may be a contributing factor to why plant-based diets have been successful in dropping cholesterol levels, as well as triglyceride measurements and blood pressure.
 These conditions jack up the risk of coronary heart disease, so upping fiber intake may be useful in treating patients at high risk for cardiovascular problems.
 (19)

 The World Cancer Research Center recommends a plant based diet for decreasing the risk of developing cancer, noting that high fiber intake is especially important in preventing bowel cancer.
 (20)

 Adequate dietary fiber has been associated with a reduction in the risk of developing cardiovascular disease.
 (21) A study report issued by the National Institutes of Health tracked the health and dietary habits of 50,000 men and women in Japan over 14 years; those who consistently included more fiber in their diets had a lower incidence of cardiovascular disease.
 (22)

-Summary: Whatever the details, it looks like a safe bet to keep those high-fiber foods on your plate or take a fiber supplement.
+Summary: Whatever the details, it looks like a smart bet to keep those high-fiber foods on your plate or take a fiber supplement.